Hui Ka Yan

-Hui Ka Yan (许家印, or Xu Jiayin in Mandarin Chinese; born 9 October 1958) is a Chinese former billionaire businessman.
-He is the chairman of the board and Communist Party secretary of the Evergrande Group, a Chinese real estate developer.
-The Guangzhou-based company was China's biggest property developer in 2016, based on sales volume; revenue was 211.4 billion yuan (US$31.8 billion).
-In 2017, Evergrande Real Estate Group achieved sales of RMB 450 billion (US $69.5 billion).
-As of December 2021 Hui was the largest shareholder of Evergrande Group, holding nearly 60 percent of stock.
-In September 2023, Hui was arrested and under investigation for suspected illegal activity.
+Hui Ka Yan (许家印, or Xu Jiayin in Mandarin Chinese; born 9 October 1958) is a Chinese convicted criminal and former businessman.
+Founder of Evergrande Group, he was a high-profile tycoon whose ventures extended from real estate into sports, entertainment, and beverages, until his arrest in 2023 amid the Chinese real estate crisis.
+In 2026, he pleaded guilty to charges including embezzlement and corporate bribery, and was sentenced to life imprisonment.

-As of October 2023, Hui had an estimated net worth of $979 million according to Bloomberg Billionaires Index, down from a peak of $45.3 billion in 2017.
-On 19 March 2024, Hui was fined $6.5 million for his company's $78 billion revenue overstatement and banned from China's markets for life.

 Early life and education

 Hui Ka Yan was born from a rural family in Jutaigang Village, Gaoxian Township, Taikang County, Henan, on 9 October 1958.
 His father is a retired soldier who participated in the Second Sino-Japanese War in the 1930s and 1940s.
 After the establishment of the communist state, he became a warehouseman in his home village.
 Hui's mother died of sepsis when he was 8 months old.
 He was raised by his paternal grandmother.
 After high school he worked in a cement product factory for a few days and then worked for two years at home.
 He was the production team leader.
 After resuming the college entrance examination in 1978, Hui was accepted to Wuhan Institute of Iron and Steel (now Wuhan University of Science and Technology) serving as commissary in charge of hygiene in his class.